MaxXanthos/BuySellCyprus-parser-stage1/README.md

      playwright install
      ```
 5. **Configure the project**
-   - Edit the `config.ini`file and set your database and parsing parameters.
+   - Edit the `config.py`file and set your database and parsing parameters.
 6. **Run the parser**
     ```bash
     python main.py